Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Physiological Sensing for Micronutrient Assessment

 The type of optical sensor has a large impact on the signals that can be derived from it \cite{mcduff_camera_2021}.
 RGB cameras are found in most smartphones and, therefore, are the most prevalent.
 These operate largely in the visible spectrum of light (400 to 700 nm wavelengths), but they can often detect some light in the NIR range.
 NIR cameras are able to detect light in the 700 to 1000 nm range, and thermal cameras can go fully into the infrared spectrum of 2000 to 14000 nm.
 Thermal cameras, as their name suggest, can provide unique information over other sensors such as body temperature and sweat gland activation.
 However, this comes with a higher cost and lower resolution.
 Finally, multi and hyper-spectral cameras allow for the measurement of multiple wavelengths of light at once.
 This can also be achieved by combining signals from multiple sensors.

 Cameras have been extensively applied to the measurement of physiological vital signs \cite{mcduff_camera_2021, mcduff_iphys_2019, liu_rppg-toolbox_2023,nabian_open-source_2018, van_der_kooij_open-source_2019, guede-fernandez_photoplethysmography_2020}.
 One survey describes 5 physiological vital signs where optical sensor measurements been applied: pulmonary activity, EDA, blood oxygen saturation, glucose status, and cardiac activity \cite{mcduff_camera_2021}.
-PPG signal caputure has been achieved with RGB cameras.
+PPG signal capture has been achieved with RGB cameras \cite{van_der_kooij_open-source_2019, guede-fernandez_photoplethysmography_2020}.
 NIR cameras are also useful for PPG in use cases like sleep monitoring that require environments with low visible light \cite{mcduff_camera_2021}.
 When measuring blood oxygen saturation, multi or hyper-spectral cameras are preferred.
 Measuring multiple wavelengths of light at once benefits the simultaneous measurement of oxy and deoxy-hemoglobin, and therefore blood oxygen saturation.
+Recently, \citet{sharma_mobispectral_2023} proposed a smartphone-based hyperspectral imaging platform and used it to identify organic fruits.
 Optical sensor-based techniques could be use to detect and investigate other physiological symptoms in the fingertip \cite{hasan_smarthelp_2018, wang_hemaapp_2016, umar_real_2020}, mouth \cite{welikala_automated_2020, xue_oral_2022}, and eyes \cite{suner_prediction_2021, park_mhealth_2020, kumar_mobile_2021, kasiviswanathan_semantic_2020}.